Noble Wimberly Jones: Early years

 Born in Lambeth, England, he immigrated to North America with his parents, who settled in Savannah in 1733, the first group of white settlers of the Province of Georgia.
 He was often known by his full name to distinguish him from his father, Noble Jones, who became one of the leading officials of the Province of Georgia.

 As a youth, Jones served in the Georgia Militia under James Oglethorpe, helping to protect the province from Native Americans and the Spanish.
 Jones accumulated thousands of acres of land, including his estate at Wormsloe, in the young colony.
 His ownership of rice plantations located along the Ogeechee River which were cultivated by slaves contributed considerably to his income.

 Profession

 Like his father, Jones became a physician, although neither apparently had any formal schooling in the field.
-He married Sarah Davis in 1755, with whom he would have fourteen children, including son George Jones, who would become a United States senator from Georgia.
+He married Sarah Davis in 1755, with whom he had have fourteen children, including son George Jones, who would become a United States senator from Georgia.
 Jones practiced medicine in Savannah from 1756 to 1774.